Evaluation Methodologies in Software Protection Research: Sample Treatment

-We consider this discrepancy between published (academic) SP research on the one hand and industrial SP practice and state of the art on the other hand a major shortcoming of the research in this field.
-It is linked to our earlier remark in \cref{sec:protections} about SP being a cat and mouse game in which researchers fail all to often in anticipating even the simplest custom extensions of the functionality they propose to thwart with a new SPs.
+\bemph{We consider this discrepancy between published SP research and industrial SP practice a major shortcoming of the research in this field.} It is linked to our earlier remark in \cref{sec:protections} about SP being a cat and mouse game in which researchers fail all too often in anticipating even the simplest custom extensions of the functionality they propose to thwart with a new SP.